iAmKankan/MachineLearning_With_Python/README.md

 ## MODEL INTERPRETATION
 ![grape](https://user-images.githubusercontent.com/12748752/126882595-d1f5449e-14bb-4ab3-809c-292caf0858a1.png)
+* `Decision Trees` are intuitive, and their decisions are easy to interpret.
+* Such models are often called white box models.
+* `Random Forests` or `neural networks` are generally considered black box models.
+* They make great predictions, and you can easily check the calculations that they performed to make these predictions; nevertheless, it is usually hard to explain in simple terms why the predictions were made.
+* For example, if a neural network says that a particular person appears on a picture, it is hard to know what contributed to this prediction: did the model recognize that person’s eyes?
+Their mouth?
+Their nose?
+Their shoes?
+Or even the couch that they were sitting on?
+Conversely, Decision Trees provide nice, simple classification rules that can even be applied manually if need be (e.g., for flower classification).
 ### WHITE BOX Models
 * Interpretable models are models who explain themselves, for instance from a decision tree you can easily extract decision rules.
    * **Linear Regression**